Sangwa-C/Wildlife-Tracker/README.md

     Output Example: "Animals's Name: Zebra"

  **Here are some screenshots from the project**

  ![Home-page](src/home.png)
  ![Hero-form](src/hero%20form.png)
  ![Hero-answer](src/hero answer.png)
  ![Squad-answer](src/squad-form.png)
  ![Squad-answer](src/squad-answer.png)

 ## Known Bugs

 This webpage is not suitable for all screen sizes and it might load slowly if your internet is low.

+ant Can submit empty or invalid characters in a non-endangered animal sighting report.

+ant Can submit empty or invalid characters in an endangered animal sighting report.

+ant User can submit empty or invalid characters when adding an animal to the system.

+ant User can not delete entry.

+bug User can not update entry.

+bug Recording date of sighting not displayed in detail

 ## Technologies Used